 Krueger armed with ideas

 A drive to build connections is one of many plans Krueger brings to the school district since officially starting his position July 1.
-He was previously superintendent for the Howard-Suamico School District.
+He was previously assistant superintendent for the Howard-Suamico School District.

 Prior to the July 24 board meeting, Krueger shared with the Press Star three “themes” he will focus on and blend with the district’s strategic plan.